-In August 2017, the FASB issued accounting guidance to improve and simplify existing guidance to allow companies to better reflect their risk management activities in the financial statements.
-The guidance expands the ability to hedge nonfinancial and financial risk components, eliminates the requirement to separately measure and recognize hedge ineffectiveness and eases requirements of an entity's assessment of hedge effectiveness.
-This guidance is effective for periods beginning after December 15, 2018 and early adoption is permitted.
-The adoption of this guidance is not expected to have a material impact on the Company's financial statements.
+On January 1, 2018, the Company early adopted the provisions of ASU 2017-12, "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities," which improves and simplifies existing standard to allow companies to better reflect their risk management activities in the financial statements.
+The standard expands the ability to hedge nonfinancial and financial risk components, eliminates the requirement to separately measure and recognize hedge ineffectiveness and eases requirements of an entity's assessment of hedge effectiveness.
+The adoption of this standard did not have an impact on the Company's financial statements.